We are specialists in inheritance claim mediation and resolving contested will cases. Call our free legal helpline on 0808 139 1596

-Naomi Ireson recently reached settlement of a claim following a successful mediation on behalf of the claimant.
+Naomi Ireson recently reached settlement of an inheritance and contested will claim following a successful mediation.

 The first was a contested will claim.
 He argued that the Will of his late stepfather was invalid for want of testamentary capacity.

-The second was a claim under the Inheritance (Provision for Family and Dependent) Act 1975 against the estate in his late mother.
+The second was a claim under the Inheritance (Provision for Family and Dependants) Act 1975 against the estate of his late mother.

 The defendants were professional executors, together with Mr K’s stepsister (the daughter of his stepfather and stepdaughter of his mother).

-Mr K's mother died leaving a Will which left her entire estate to her husband (Mr K’s stepfather).
+Mr K’s mother’s Will left her entire estate to her husband (Mr K’s stepfather).
 The Will specified that if her husband died before her, the estate would be split between their children.
 Mr K’s stepfather made a mirror Will providing for the same terms.

-However, following Mr K’s mother's death, his stepfather changed his Will.
+However, following the mother’s death, his stepfather changed his Will.
 In his new Will he left his entire estate to his biological daughter only.

-At the time that the new Will was executed by Mr K’s stepfatherr, medical records suggested that he was suffering from mental impairment.
+When the new Will was executed the stepfather’s medical records suggested that he was suffering from mental impairment.

 Mr K therefore consulted us and we pursued the two claims in parallel.